FelixLeHub/Felix-s-Portfolio/README.md

 **Results:** The dashboard reveals that revenue was increasing year by year, except in 2020 because the year hasn't ended yet.
 Although there is a trend indicating car space usage going up, the year to year increase are gradual and the hotel won't need to increase the parking space.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### Portfolio Project 2: KMeans Cluster Analysis to Segment Mall Customers For Targeted Marketing Campaign
+### KMeans Cluster Analysis to Segment Mall Customers For Targeted Marketing Campaign

 **Skills:** Exploratory Data Analysis, KMeans Algorithm, Cluster Analysis (Univariate, Bivariate, Multivariate clusters)